winstonhenke/Salesforce/Apex/Apex.md

   - However, you can't change the account's name without updating the account itself with a separate DML call
 - The `delete` operation supports cascading deletions
   - If you delete a parent object, you delete its children automatically, as long as each child record can be deleted
-- SOQL statements in Apex can reference Apex code variables and expressions if they are preceded by a colon (`:`)
-  - The use of a local variable within a SOQL statement is called a bind
-  - Ex: `WHERE Department=:targetDepartment`
 - To get child records related to a parent record, add an inner query for the child records
   - Ex: `SELECT Name, (SELECT LastName FROM Contacts) FROM Account WHERE Name = 'SFDC Computing'`
     - `(SELECT LastName FROM Contacts)` is the subquery and `FROM Contacts` specifies the Contacts Child Relationship Name, which is a default **relationship** on Account that links accounts and contacts